IPad (4th generation): Hardware

 The tablet is manufactured either with or without the capability to communicate over a cellular network.
 All models can connect to a wireless LAN via Wi-Fi.
 The fourth-generation iPad is available with 16, 32, 64 or 128 GB of internal flash memory, with no expansion option.
 Apple sells a "camera connection kit" with an SD card reader, but it can only be used to transfer photos and videos.

 The audio playback of the fourth-generation iPad has a frequency response of 20 Hz to 20,000 Hz.
 Without third-party software it can play the following audio formats: HE-AAC, AAC, Protected AAC, MP3, MP3 VBR, Audible formats (2, 3, 4, AEA, AAX, and AAX+), ALAC, AIFF, and WAV.

 This iPad uses an internal rechargeable lithium-ion polymer (LiPo) battery that can hold a charge of 11,560 mAh.
 The batteries are made in Taiwan by Simplo Technology (60%) and Dynapack International Technology (40%).
 The iPad is designed to be charged with a relatively high current of 2 amps using the included 12 W USB power adapter and Lightning connector.
 While it can be charged by an older USB port from a computer, these are limited to 500 milliamps (0.5 amps).
 As a result, if the iPad is in use while powered by a computer, it may charge very slowly, or not at all.
 High-power USB ports found in newer computers and accessories provide full charging capabilities.
 Apple claims that the battery can provide up to 10 hours of video, audio playback, or web surfing on Wi-Fi, 9 hours of web surfing over a cellular connection, or one month on standby.
 Like any rechargeable battery, the iPad's battery loses capacity over time.
 However, the iPad's battery is not user-replaceable.
 In a program similar to iPod and iPhone battery-replacement programs, Apple promised to replace an iPad that does not hold an electrical charge with a refurbished unit for a fee.
 During the battery replacement process, user data is not preserved/transferred, and repaired or refurbished units come with a new case.
 The warranty on the refurbished unit may vary between jurisdictions.

-The iPad (4th generation) was the last iPad that has an 32-bit processor and one of the last Apple products to have a 32-bit processor, along with the iPhone 5 and iPhone 5C, which has the A6 chips.
+The iPad (4th generation) was the last iPad that has a 32-bit processor and one of the last Apple products to have a 32-bit processor, along with the iPhone 5 and iPhone 5C, which has the A6 chips.